asafschers/scorails/README.md

 # Scorails

+<a href="https://pacific-reef-10143.herokuapp.com">Scorails Example Website</a> <br>
-This <a href="https://medium.com/@aschers/deploy-machine-learning-models-from-r-research-to-ruby-go-production-with-pmml-b41e79445d3d">blog post</a> demonstrates how to -
+<a href="https://medium.com/@aschers/deploy-machine-learning-models-from-r-research-to-ruby-go-production-with-pmml-b41e79445d3d">This blog post</a> demonstrates how to -

 Download a data set                                    <br>
 Train a Random Forest model in R  <br>